 Q: My doctor can’t help me, he/she doesn’t seem to have a clue?

 A: Find one who does.

-Q: Hi Anthony, can you write me up a personalized diet plan/training routine?
+Q: Hi Anthony, I know you’re a busy guy with lots of other pressing commitments and you don’t know me from a bar of soap, but can you write me up a free personalized diet plan/training routine?

 Q: Hi Anthony, I’m writing to challenge a claim you made in [insert name of article here].
 I will proceed to do this by citing studies that you’ve already thoroughly dissected and rendered non-supportive in that article or elsewhere on your site.
 To really show how amazingly stupid I am, I will include studies that you have already dissected not just once, but several times.
 Now, I know this sounds kind of weird, but I actually don’t know you dissected these studies because I didn’t read the article in full nor did I bother to look elsewhere on your site.
 You see, I’m a stupid lazy dogmatic dipshit that has already made up his/her mind what he/she wants to believe, and I take deep offense to people who contradict my cherished views.
 This is why I only read the article as far as the bit that contradicted my beliefs, got my panties in a bunch, and immediately drafted this email to inform you of how wrong you are.
 I know this all sounds rather irrational, but hey, that’s the low-carb/vegan way!

 A: Oh joy!
 Yet another genius writing to tell me how wrong I am based on evidence I’ve already dissected, destroyed and dismissed.
 Dear Stupid Lazy Dogmatic Vegan/Low-Carb Disphit: The really scary thing here is not how stupid, lazy and dogmatic you are, but how many people just like you there are in the world.